davidstone/bounded-integer/readme.md

 ## Using policies

-The general form of the class is `bounded::integer<minimum, maximum, policy = bounded::null_policy>`. `policy` can do pretty much anything, including being stateful to handle bounds that are only known at run-time.
+The general form of the class is `bounded::integer<minimum, maximum, policy = bounded::null_policy>`. `policy` is some user-provided function to handle assignment of an out-of-range value.
 The default `null_policy` has some compile-time checks, but does nothing at run time.

 # bounded::integer installation instructions

 ## Prerequisites

-* Compile with gcc 9.1+
+* Compile with the clang-concepts branch
 * cmake (3.14+) is used to build tests, but it is not needed to use the library (this library is header-only).

 ## Building and running tests (Linux)

 * `cd path/to/bounded_integer`
-* `mkdir build && cd build && cmake .. && ./bounded_test`.
+* `mkdir build && cd build && cmake .. -GNinja && ninja && ./bounded_test`.
 Most of the tests are actually done at compile time, but there are also run-time tests.

 ## Using